KehindeAkinbowale/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Prints every character of a string
+Prints half of a string